python/cpython/Doc/library/socket.rst

 .. function:: if_nameindex()

-   Returns a list of network interface information (index, name as a string) tuples.
+   Return a list of network interface information (index int, name string) tuples.
-   :exc:`socket.error` if the system call fails for any reason.
+   :exc:`socket.error` if the system call fails.

    Availability: Unix.